Handling Context Compaction

 What coding agents lose to compaction, resumes, and long goal-driven loops — and the disk-anchored protocol that keeps work correct across them.

 Context compaction is the silent failure mode of long-running coding agents.
-A session runs long, the harness compacts the older turns into a summary, the agent picks up where it left off, and the resumed agent's beliefs about its own work are now built on a lossy snapshot.
+The session runs long, the harness compresses older turns into a summary, the agent picks up where it left off — and its beliefs about its own work are now built on a lossy snapshot.
 The diff it remembers may not match the diff on disk.
 Approvals it remembers asking for may have been for a different scope.
 Skill instructions it thinks it loaded may have been silently dropped.

-This post is about how to handle that.
-The mechanic is simple: after compaction or any meaningful interruption, treat disk — not conversation memory — as the source of truth, and rebuild before continuing.
+The fix is one rule, applied consistently: after compaction or any meaningful interruption, treat disk as the source of truth and rebuild before continuing.

 What compaction quietly loses

 A compaction summary is a paraphrase, not a record.
-Things that routinely drop out, in roughly the order they cause problems:
+Things drop out, in roughly the order they cause problems.

 If the agent acts on memory after compaction, every one of these is a path to a wrong answer.